nicolashodee/pokemon_store/README.md

 ## :calendar:  When ?
 Where ?
 Why ?

 → This project was completed in June 2020 as a part of The Hacking Project Bootcamp teamwork.
-The goal was to create a fully operational ecommerce website, that can display items on sale and receive orders.
+The goal was to create in 4 days a fully operational ecommerce website, that can display items on sale and receive orders.
 Items can be purchased if you register with an account.
 Payments are operated though Stripe.
 On the admin side, a list of all the orders is available to the seller.

 ## :computer:  What's inside ?